 - Rough piping inspection.
 To be made after all new piping authorized by the permit has been installed, and before any such piping has been covered or concealed or any fixtures or gas appliances have been connected. - Final piping inspection.
 To be made after all piping authorized by the permit has been installed and after all portions which are to be concealed by plastering or otherwise have been so concealed, and before any fixtures or gas appliances have been connected.
 This inspection shall include a pressure test. - 3.
 Final inspection.
-To be made on all new gas work authorized by the permit and such portions of existing systems as may be affected by new work or any changes, to ensure compliance with all the requirements of this code and to assure that the installation and construction of the gas system is in accordance with reviewed plans. - 109.3.1 Footing and foundation inspection.
-Reserved. - 109.3.2 Concrete slab and under-floor inspection.
-Reserved. - 109.3.3 Reinforcing steel and structural frames.
-Reinforcing steel or structural frame work of any part of any building or structure shall not be covered or concealed without first obtaining a release from the building official. - 109.3.4 Termites.
-Building components and building surroundings required to be protected from termite damage in accordance with Section 1503.6, Section 2304.13 or Section 2304.11.6, specifically required to be inspected for termites in accordance with Section 2114, or required to have chemical soil treatment in accordance with Section 1816 shall not be covered or concealed until the release from the building official has been received. - 109.3.5 Shoring.
-For threshold buildings, shoring and associated formwork or falsework shall be designed and inspected by a Florida licensed professional engineer, employed by the permit holder or subcontractor, prior to any required mandatory inspections by the threshold building inspector.
+To be made on all new gas work authorized by the permit and such portions of existing systems as may be affected by new work or any changes, to ensure compliance with all the requirements of this code and to assure that the installation and construction of the gas system is in accordance with reviewed plans. - 110.3.1 Footing and foundation inspection.
+Reserved. - 110.3.2 Concrete slab and under-floor inspection.
+Reserved. - 110.3.3 Reinforcing steel and structural frames.
+Reinforcing steel or structural frame work of any part of any building or structure shall not be covered or concealed without first obtaining a release from the building official. - 110.3.4 Termites.
+Building components and building surroundings required to be protected from termite damage in accordance with Section 1503.7, Section 2304.13 or Section 2304.11.6, specifically required to be inspected for termites in accordance with Section 2114, or required to have chemical soil treatment in accordance with Section 1816 shall not be covered or concealed until the release from the building official has been received. - 110.3.5 Shoring.
+For threshold buildings, shoring and associated formwork or falsework shall be designed and inspected by a Florida licensed professional engineer, employed by the permit holder or subcontractor, prior to any required mandatory inspections by the threshold building inspector. - 110.3.6 Fire- and smoke-resistant penetrations.
+Protection of joints and penetrations in fire-resistant-rated assemblies, smoke barriers and smoke partitions shall not be concealed from view until inspected and approved.

-109.3.6 Threshold building.
+110.3.7 Threshold building.

-109.3.6.1 The enforcing agency shall require a special inspector to perform structural inspections on a threshold building pursuant to a structural inspection plan prepared by the engineer or architect of record.
+110.3.7.1 The enforcing agency shall require a special inspector to perform structural inspections on a threshold building pursuant to a structural inspection plan prepared by the engineer or architect of record.
 The structural inspection plan must be submitted to the enforcing agency prior to the issuance of a building permit for the construction of a threshold building.
 The purpose of the structural inspection plans is to provide specific inspection procedures and schedules so that the building can be adequately inspected for compliance with the permitted documents.
-The special irrspector may not serve as a surrogate in carrying out the responsibilities of the building official, the architect or the engineer of record.
+The special inspector may not serve as a surrogate in carrying out the responsibilities of the building official, the architect or the engineer of record.
 The contractor's contractual or statutory obligations are not relieved by any action of the special inspector.